barry963/Production-Engineering-questionnaire/README.md

 Try to resolve the problem 3 that users must choose the generated file.
 The key point is to find a way to pass a generated file or file variable to the php.
 But until now I havenot solved that.
 So the alternative choice might be that directly pass the raw data to php and then generated an excel file.

-New function
 Now the users can send the generated file directly to a specific email address without manually choosing the file.
 For detail, please refer to my blog: http://blog.csdn.net/barry963/article/details/12756427

 New Function target:
-1. html, php, MySql architecture SOLVED
+1. html, php, MySql architecture
-2. admin can modify the questionnaire questions SOLVED
+2. admin can modify the questionnaire questions
-3. users can login with their own account TO BE CONTINUED
+3. users can login with their own account

-New function
-1. website has html, php, Mysql architecture.
-The data storage, data selection and data reqresentation
-2. administrator can modify the questionnaire questions in different presets

-So in summary
-the 1.0 new functions compared to 0.9 are listed in the following:

-1. Send the result file to corresponding email address directly
-2. Every attribute name is customixed text, which allows the client to edit when using and it will remain unless refreshing the page
-3. Generated result on the page has the corresponding attribute name
-4. administrator can modify the questionnaire questions in different presets
-5. users can choose different presets

 =====================================